-The Faculty of Biosciences and Aquaculture at the Nord University is the lead partner in the project.
-As the lead partner it will be involved in all workpackages and conduct some of the crucial activities in the project.
+Faculty of Biosciences and Aquaculture at the Nord University is the lead partner in the project.
+As the lead partner, it will be involved in all work packages and conduct some of the crucial activities in the project.
 It will also lead the WP4.
 The spotted wolffish will be kept at the FBA facilities and all the research related with wolffish will be either conducted at FBA or in direct collaboration.
-FBA will also collaborate in activities related with the nelma with Russian partners and Arctic char with Swedish and Russian partners.
-FBA will organize a workshop open to the industry in 2022 focused in the spotted wolffish, European whitefish and Arctic char production in the Northern Norway.
+FBA will also collaborate in activities related to nelma with Russian partners and Arctic char with Swedish and Russian partners.
+FBA will organize a workshop open to the industry in 2022 focused in the spotted wolffish, European whitefish and Arctic char production in Northern Norway.
 FBA has several specialists in the aquaculture field that cover reproduction, nutrition and health.

-In the past years FBA has been closely working with companies to help solving some of the bottlenecks of the spotted wolffish aquaculture.
-This research has been focused on the two key areas of this project: Reproduction and Nutrition.
-Currently 5 professors, 1 researcher and 1 PhD students from FBA are directly involved in research activities for the development of the spotted wolffish.
+In the past years, FBA has been closely working with companies to help to solve some of the bottlenecks of the spotted wolffish aquaculture.
+This research has been focused on the two key areas of this project: Reproduction (see the project BESTBROOD) and Nutrition.
+Currently, 5 professors, 1 researcher and 1 PhD students from FBA are directly involved in research activities for the development of the spotted wolffish.
 FBA is also the leader in the recent formed WOLFNET (research network for wolffish) that involves several nordic countries including Canada.

 Sigerfjord Fisk AS is located in Sigerfjord in Sortland municipality, the northernmost municipality of Nordland county.
 The company was established in 1989 by Trond Geir Reinsnes with the purpose of slaughter Arctic char and salmon including processing and sale.
 Today Sigerfjord AS produces 70 % of the char sold on the Norwegian market.
 Prior to the establishment of Sigerfjord Fisk AS, Trond Geir had been working with Arctic char for several years through the establishment of Blokken and Sigerfjord Stamfiskstasjon.

-Sigerfjord Fisk AS is the only Artic char company in Norway with part of their production cycle in the sea.
+Sigerfjord Fisk AS is the only Arctic char company in Norway with part of their production cycle in the sea.
 This way of producing the fish gives it a very nice and distinct silvery appearance and the fish can easily be mistaken for being a wild sea migrating Arctic char.
-This special appearance is characteristic for the branding of “Ishavsrøye Vesterålen” and the nick name “queen of salmon”.
+This special appearance is characteristic for the branding of “Ishavsrøye Vesterålen” and the nickname “queen of salmon”.
 In addition to freshly harvested fish, Sigerfjord Fisk also produces several other products such as fresh fillets, cold and warm smoked fillets of char.
-Several of their products have been recognises and awarded.
+Several of their products have been recognised and awarded.